HHazard2002/ssm/README.md

-# SSM
+# SSM (Structured State Space Models)

-In this repository we implement two simple S4 (Structured State Space for Sequence) models which are trained on the MNIST dataset.
-The former uses PyTorch while the second version was built only using Numpy.
+This repository contains implementations of two simple S4 (Structured State Space for Sequence) models, both trained on the MNIST dataset.
+The first implementation utilizes PyTorch, while the second is built entirely with NumPy.

-# Method
+---

+## Methodology

+### Model Structure
+Both models are based on the S4 structure, as detailed in [this paper](https://arxiv.org/abs/2111.00396).

+1. **PyTorch Implementation**
-We base this model on the S4 structure detailed here.
-In the first file we make use of PyTorch's built in functions to initialise, train and evaluate our model.
-We use Adam as our optimiser and cross-entropy as our loss function.
-After testing various batch sizes (64, 128, 256) and learning rates (0.01, 0.001, 0.0005) we found that a batch size of 256 and a learning rate of 0.0005 best minimise our testing loss.
+   - Utilizes PyTorch's built-in functions for initialization, training, and evaluation.
+   - The optimizer used is Adam, and cross-entropy is employed as the loss function.
+   - Hyperparameter tuning involved testing batch sizes (64, 128, 256) and learning rates (0.01, 0.001, 0.0005).
+A batch size of 256 and a learning rate of 0.0005 were found to minimize the testing loss effectively.

+2. **NumPy Implementation**
+   - Built from scratch without the use of external deep learning frameworks.

+### Dataset
-The dataset we use is the classic MINST dataset which is composed of ...
-28x28 pixels images of digits from 0 to 9, each labelled accordingly.
+The models were trained on the MNIST dataset, a classic benchmark dataset consisting of grayscale 28x28-pixel images of digits (0–9), each labeled with its corresponding digit.

+The goal of the models is to accurately classify unseen digit images.

+### Evaluation
-The aim of our model is to appropriatly classify unseen digit images.
-Finally, our evaluation method is simply the number of correctly classified images divided by the total number of images.
+The evaluation metric used is classification accuracy, calculated as the number of correctly classified images divided by the total number of images in the test set.

+---

-# Results
+## Results

+### PyTorch Implementation

-Epoch [1/5], Loss: 0.3586
+Epoch [1/10], Loss: 0.3586
-Epoch [2/5], Loss: 0.3275
+Epoch [2/10], Loss: 0.3275
-Epoch [3/5], Loss: 0.1513
+Epoch [3/10], Loss: 0.1513
-Epoch [4/5], Loss: 0.1352
+Epoch [4/10], Loss: 0.1352
-Epoch [5/5], Loss: 0.1489
+Epoch [5/10], Loss: 0.1489
-Epoch [6/5], Loss: 0.1166
+Epoch [6/10], Loss: 0.1166
-Epoch [7/5], Loss: 0.2430
+Epoch [7/10], Loss: 0.2430
-Epoch [8/5], Loss: 0.1188
+Epoch [8/10], Loss: 0.1188
-Epoch [9/5], Loss: 0.0581
+Epoch [9/10], Loss: 0.0581
-Epoch [10/5], Loss: 0.0534
+Epoch [10/10], Loss: 0.0534

+Test Accuracy: 96.68%

+### NumPy Implementation

-Epoch 1/5, Loss: 0.5155643616332608
+Epoch [1/5], Loss: 0.5156
-Epoch 2/5, Loss: 0.21744363777599113
+Epoch [2/5], Loss: 0.2174
-Epoch 3/5, Loss: 0.172894513521342
+Epoch [3/5], Loss: 0.1729
-Epoch 4/5, Loss: 0.1398888802354398
+Epoch [4/5], Loss: 0.1399
-Epoch 5/5, Loss: 0.12673826988745282
+Epoch [5/5], Loss: 0.1267

+Test Accuracy: 96.23%